I have included all the discographical information I have about the recordings below.

 Heather Harper, with piano.
 Sung in English.

 This recording is a mystery.
-I acquired it spring 2018.
+I acquired it from Raymond Glaspole in the spring of 2018.
 It is labeled only as a test recording by Heather Harper.
 There is no information about what it was a test for, who the accompanist is, or when it was made.

 Here is a picture of the label of the ten inch disc, which contains the recitative.
-There is also writing on the disc's jacket
+There is also writing on the disc's jacket.
+Raymond Glaspole has identified the cursive writing on the label and jacket as his.

 The twelve inch disc, which contains the aria, has Harper's name written on it in what appears to be yellow grease pencil.
 (The ten inch disc seems also once to have had Harper's name written on it.
 However, that has mostly rubbed off and I did not photograph it.)
-As with the ten inch disc there is writing on the jacket.
+As with the ten inch disc, there is writing on the jacket.
+The cursive writing on this jacket is also Raymond Glaspole's.

 Both discs are 78 rpm acetates (aka lacquers) but seem to use RIAA equalization.